Rob Brant: Brant vs. Baysangurov

 His first title defense came against Khasan Baysangurov on February 15, 2019.
 Brant managed to trop Baysangurov once, en route to an eleventh-round TKO victory, to retain his WBA (Regular) middleweight title.

 Brant vs. Murata II

-On July 12, 2019, Brant had his second title defense against Ryota Murata in a much anticipated rematch, this time in Murata's home country, at the Edion Arena in Osaka, Japan.
+On July 12, 2019, Brant had his second title defense against Ryota Murata in a much anticipated rematch, this time in Murata's home country, at the Edition Arena in Osaka, Japan.
 The rematch went completely differently from the first fight, this time Murata being the dominant fighter, dropping and stopping Brant in the second round to reclaim his WBA (Regular) belt.

 Career from 2020

 After a layoff of more than a year, Brant returned to the ring on August 22, 2020, where he was victorious against Vitalii Kopylenko via fifth-round corner retirement.

 Brant faced undefeated Janibek Alimkhanuly as the co-featured bout to Vasiliy Lomachenko vs. Masayoshi Nakatani on June 26, 2021, in Paradise, Nevada.
-He was knocked down in the sixth round, en route to an eighth-round corner retirement defeat.
+He took a knee in the sixth round en route to an eighth-round corner retirement defeat.